Euro sign: Entry methods

-Typewriters

-Classical typewriters are still used in many parts of the world, often recycled from businesses that have adopted desktop computers.
-Typewriters lacking the euro sign can imitate it by typing a capital "C", backspacing, and overstriking it with the equals sign.
+Depending on keyboard layout and the operating system, there is a variety of ways to enter the symbol.
+The symbol is engraved on most keyboards used in Europe.
+(For entry methods in other territories, please refer to local sources or the article Unicode input.)

 Use

 Placement of the sign varies.
 Countries have generally continued the style used for their former currencies.
 In those countries where previous convention was to place the currency sign before the figure, the euro sign is placed in the same position (e.g., €3.50).
 In those countries where the amount preceded the national currency sign, the euro sign is again placed in that relative position (e.g., 3,50 €).

-The European Union’s Interinstitutional Style Guide (for EU staff) states that the euro sign should be placed in front of the amount without any space in English, but after the amount in most other languages.